-The investigation led to two trials – but the first collapsed after it was revealed that 32 discs of security footage from banks had not been viewed, logged, disclosed or served in evidence by DC Walker.
+The investigation, dubbed Operation Australia, led to two trials – but the first collapsed after it was revealed that 32 discs of security footage from banks had not been viewed, logged, disclosed or served in evidence by DC Walker.

 In that trial, Pamela Ivanov from London and five Brighton men – Ryan Nelson, Storrm Bowman, Mark Green, Kennady O’Rourke, and Paul Russell – all denied various charges of dealing crystal meth, GBH, cocaine, MDMA (ecstasy) and mescaline.

 A linked trial, of Paul Harrendence, 52, of Sussex Heights, Brighton, who was accused of dealing crystal meth and GBH, did not proceed as a result.